Eligibility to join the NHS pension scheme

 If you are working directly for the NHS this work is pensionable if you are eligible to join a NHS pension scheme.

-Please note that any work contracted through a third party, such as a locum agency, will not be pensionable in either of the NHS pension scheme unless the agency facilitates a ‘direct engagement’ model.
+Please note that any work contracted through a third party, such as a locum agency, will not usually be pensionable in the NHS pension scheme unless the agency facilitates a ‘direct engagement’ model.

 Joining a pension scheme as a GP locum

 You are eligible to join the NHS pension scheme.